11 Women's Stories for International Women's Day

-What's International Women's Day?* It's a March 8th holiday with purported roots in both ancient Rome and Soviet Socialism, according to Russian Life.
+International Women's Day is a March 8th holiday with purported roots in both ancient Rome and Soviet Socialism, according to Russian Life magazine.

 In its modern form, International Women's Day is understood differently by different people.
 For some, it's a time to give women flowers and "pleasant surprises of the breakfast-in-bed variety"(ibid.)
 For others, it celebrates women's art, activism, and contributions to public life.
 If you're interested in the latter form of the holiday, here's some writing by and about women from Words Without Borders:

 - Grass, a dictated memoir from a former "Comfort Woman"

 - Ney Boulevard: A complicated friendship between a man and a woman, both Persian refugees in Paris, but with little else in common

 - Milgrom: Can a new generation of women escape women's traditional fates?

 - The Egyptian Tomb: A mother and daughter, conflict and connection, in Mexico

 - Mrs Saniya's Holiday: A working mother in Egypt

 - Thunder grandmas: Ideas for teaching a memoir about the clash of modern life and traditional beliefs in Kazakhstan